WUT-IDEA/DASFAA2023.github.io/README.md

 - meal_recipe.txt : the affiliation information between meals and recipes;
   - meal_id : meal  identifier
   - recipe_id : recipe  identifier
 - user_meal.txt : the interaction information between users and meals.
-This file is divided into training set, verification machine and test set according to the ratio of 8:1:1.
+This file is divided into training set, verification set and test set according to the ratio of 8:1:1.
 The training set and verification set have been given, and the test set will be saved by us to evaluate performances.
   - user_id : user  identifier
   - meal_id : meal  identifier
 - recipe.csv :  rich descriptive information about recipes;